Saurabhkhandebharad/SaurabhKhandebharad/README.md

 **`Reader, Engineer, Coder`**
 ### Hi there 👋
-I am a passionate Data Science and Machine Learning enthusiast with an **advanced degree in Big Data Analytics**, backed by strong coding and analytical skills.
+I am a passionate Data Science and Machine Learning enthusiast with an **Advanced Degree in Big Data Analytics**, backed by strong coding and analytical skills.
 I am proficient in data analysis, utilizing visualization techniques including Power BI and Tableau, as well as adept in data pre-processing and feature engineering.
 I possess expertise across a variety of machine learning models and data science libraries.
 Moreover, I am well-versed in Big Data methodologies, holding an AWS certification.
 My forte lies in translating intricate data into actionable insights, leveraging my adept visualization skills.

 ---
 ### 🧰 Languages and Tools